Tools Needed For An Engine Build

 Going hand-in-hand with a torque wrench is a tap and die set.
 Why?
 Because you cannot correctly torque down bolts if threads are dirty - you'll get a false reading.

 Aside from cleaning threads, dies can also make threads.
 With proper technique and lubricant, they will cut mild carbon, alloy steel, and cast iron.
-They will also work on aluminum, brass, and bronze.
+They also work on aluminum, brass, and bronze.

 Engine Stand